 What is a Bachelor of Arts Degree?

 A Bachelor of Arts is typically a three- to four-year undergraduate program that emphasizes holistic education.
-Unlike rigid technical degrees, the BA encourages students to explore a combination of subjects, allowing them to build both depth and breadth of knowledge.
+Unlike technical degrees, which focus heavily on a single domain, the BA encourages students to explore a combination of subjects, allowing them to build both depth and breadth of knowledge.

-The Bachelor of Arts degree covers a wide range of disciplines, including humanities, social sciences, communication, fine arts, and emerging interdisciplinary fields.
-Bachelor of Arts graduates are not just specialists in their chosen field; they are well-rounded professionals capable of adapting to diverse environments.
+The BA curriculum covers a wide range of disciplines, including humanities, social sciences, communication, fine arts, and emerging interdisciplinary fields.
+Graduates of a Bachelor of Arts program are not only specialists in their chosen area but also well-rounded professionals capable of adapting to diverse environments.
+Critical thinking, ethical reasoning, and analytical skills are central to this degree, preparing students for roles where creativity and problem-solving are essential.

 Structure and Curriculum of Bachelor of Arts Programs

-- Core Subjects: Foundation courses in chosen major (e.g., English Literature, Psychology, Economics).
+- Core Subjects: Foundation courses in the major (e.g., English Literature, Psychology, Political Science).

-Popular Bachelor of Arts Specializations and Career Relevance
+Popular Bachelor of Arts Specializations and Career Opportunities

 Why Choose a Bachelor of Arts ?

-- Flexibility and Choice – The ability to combine majors and minors allows students to tailor their academic journey.
-For example, a student may major in Political Science and minor in Economics, preparing for a career in policy analysis.
+- Flexibility and Choice: The ability to combine majors and minors allows students to tailor their academic journey.
+For example, a student could major in Political Science and minor in Economics, preparing for a career in policy analysis.

 Duration and Admission Requirements